-National Museum of Natural History
+3 National Museum of Natural History

 The most popular natural history museum in the U.S., this museum walks you through all of earth's history from the dawn of the dinosaurs through the evolution of modern man.
 Say hello to Henry the Elephant as you pass through the entrance hall toward the Ocean Hall.
-Don't miss the Hope Diamond upstairs in the Gem and Mineral Collection.
+Don't miss the Hope Diamond upstairs in the Gem and museum in the United States, the

+Mineral Collection.